eltigani-abdallah/Laplateformetracker/README.md

     + setDate() -> Sets the date of the grade
     + getComment() -> Returns the teacher comment
     + setComment() -> Sets the teacher comment
-    + getGrades() -> Returns the list of the student's grades by school subjects
     + getWeightedGradeValue() -> Calculates and returns the ponderated value of the grade (value * coefficient)
-    + addGrade() -> Adds a grade to the list of grades by school subjects
-    + calculateAverageGrade -> Calculates and returns the average of the grades by school subjects
-    + getMinAverageGrade -> Returns the minimum average grade by school subjects for the student class
-    + getMaxAverageGrade -> Returns the maximum average grade by school subjects for the student class
     + toString() -> Returns a textual representation of the grade

 - 'User.java':